relaypro-open/dog/docs/dog_in_a_box.md

 # Details

-Vagrant is used to create a VirtualBox VM (dog-vm-host).
+[Vagrant](https://www.vagrantup.com) is used to create a VirtualBox VM (dog-vm-host).
-dog-vm-host is a Ubuntu server, and acts as the build server for the applications and hosts three LXD containers, all running Ubuntu also.
+dog-vm-host is an Ubuntu server that hosts three LXD containers, all running Ubuntu also.
+It is also the build server for the applications that are deployed to those containers.

 - dog-server: hosts dog_trainer, dog_park, rethinkdb, and rabbitmq
 - app-server: runs nginx, dog_agent